HPENetworking/scriptsonly/OpenSwitch/leafspine-ops/README.md

 Security notice: in our example we are using root access with no password.
 This is definitelly not a good practice for real life.
 You should use key-based authentication only and disable password access.
 There are hints how to do this initial setup via Ansible or using initial zero touch provisioning of your real switches.

+## Automation with Ansible

+create.sh script has created hosts file that describes your virtual topology for Ansible.

+First step is to ensure switches hostnames match names you have specified in create.sh scripts and which are reflected in generated hosts file.
+In order to configure hostnames in switches run the following Ansible playbook:

+    ansible-playbook -i hosts build-fabric.yml

 ## Roadmap

 I will try to add Ansible Playbook example to do automated BGP-based L3 fabric setup.
 My plan is the following: